ianrenton/ianrenton.com/blog/_drafts/2025-09-07-52-week-ham-radio-challenge-roundup-weeks-33-36.md

 ### Week 33 (11-17 Aug): Build an antenna and make a contact with it. {#week33}

 My first few X6100 activations with my end-fed random wire antenna&mdash;both [with](/blog/bunkerfest-2025/) and [without](/blog/the-casual-outdoor-radio-kit/) coax and an unun&mdash;were slow and dogged with reports of poor audio.
-By contrast, my first use of the X6100 with a dipole was [a great success](/blog/west-wight-pota-rove/).
+By contrast, my first use of the X6100 with the "big" dipole from the QRO kit was [a great success](/blog/west-wight-pota-rove/).
 I decided that I wanted a dipole antenna for the lightweight QRP kit, and what better opportunity than this challenge to make one?

 ![DG1JAN UniBalun kit parts laid out on a desk](/img/blog/2025/08/antenna-1.jpg){: .center}